 - Home Medical Device Retailer (HMDR) License Applications

-- California Sherman Food, Drug and Cosmetic Law - The Home Medical Device Retailer (HMDR) licensing program is administered as part of the Medical Device Safety Section and is governed by law found in the California Sherman Food, Drug and Cosmetic Law.
+- California Sherman Food, Drug and Cosmetic Law (PDF) - The Home Medical Device Retailer (HMDR) licensing program is administered as part of the Medical Device Safety Section and is governed by law found in the California Sherman Food, Drug and Cosmetic Law.
 The Sherman Law was amended in the 1999-2000 legislative session to establish the HMDR licensing program.